Setting Up a Validator for f(x)Core

 Output:

-Min-self-delegation is a stritly positive integer that represents the minimum amount of self-delegated voting power your validator must always have.
-A min-self-delegation of 100000000000000000000 means your validator will never have a self-delegation lower than 100 $FX
+is a stritly positive integer that represents the minimum amount of self-delegated voting power your validator must always have.
+Amin-self-delegation

 You can confirm that you are in the validator set by using a third party explorer for Testnet/Mainnet.